-The university's chief academic officer shall send the faculty member whose employment is to be terminated a written statement of this fact by a method of delivery that requires a signature for delivery.
+The Provost shall send the faculty member whose employment is to be terminated a written statement of this fact by a method of delivery that requires a signature for delivery.
 This notice shall include a statement of the conditions requiring termination of the faculty member's employment; a general description of the procedures followed in making the decision; and a disclosure of pertinent financial or other data upon which the decision was based.

-This notice shall also include a statement of the faculty member's right, upon request, to a reconsideration of the decision by the Hearing and Reconsideration Committee if the faculty member alleges that the decision to terminate the faculty member was arbitrary or capricious.
+This notice shall also include a statement of the faculty member's right, upon request, to a reconsideration of the decision by the H&R Committee if the faculty member alleges that the decision to terminate the faculty member was arbitrary or capricious.
 This reconsideration shall be limited solely to determining whether the decision to terminate was arbitrary or capricious.